Gyōji (行持) — Continuous Practice | PART TWO

 SENSEI MICHAEL BRUNNER COMMENTARY

 We move here from principle into embodiment.
-It is one thing to speak about ceaseless practice, to say that nothing falls outside of it.
-It is another thing entirely to live in such a way that there is no gap between realization and how one actually moves through the world.
+It is one thing to speak about ceaseless practice.
+It is another thing to begin at eighty-six.